raeTen/mpdjoy/README.md

 ## Compiling issues
-If the compiler complains about int/long int within config_setting_lookup_int, change the 3 marked lines to what your system libconfig treats.
+If the compiler complains about int/long int within config_setting_lookup_int, re-comment out/in the 3 marked lines to what your system libconfig treats. see line 201 276 300

 ## Why
 I just wanted to have buttons for my fingers to handle mpd - music